Reinforcement Learning for Control of Evolutionary and Ecological Processes: DISCUSSION

+Thus far there has been relatively little work applying contemporary advancements in control theory and related disciplines to questions of evolutionary systems.
+There is a recent discussion of the use of dynamic programming for the optimization of cancer therapy,\cite{gluzman_2020_dynamic_programming_evolutionary_game_theory} however, we have been unable to find any such work beyond that paper.
+The massive advances in the mathematical study of control systems and artificial intelligence from recent decades have not yet crossed over into the study of evolutionary dynamics and its application to cancer biology.
+This represents a fertile ground for the use of new tools, the answering of previously unstudied questions, and the framing entirely new questions.

-Though a discussion of the practical learning procedure itself is beyond the scope of this paper given it will likely be a contextual decision based on the desired application of directed evolution (clinical, industrial, scientific, etc.), our theoretical analysis stands on its own as a first-of-its kind approach for addressing one of the central questions of applied evolutionary theory.
-The interoperability of Taak-duality makes it particularly suitable for the monitoring and course-correction of evolutionary processes, given the particules corresponding to an intercellular compartment provide a ready readout for the state of the system provided there are adequately accurate inference methods for translating back and forth with experimental data.
+In this paper we expand the theoretical methods available for evolutionary dynamics via integrating contemporary research in control theory and the theory of artificial intelligence.
+Though a discussion of the experimental component of a practical learning procedure is beyond the scope of this study given it will likely be a contextual decision based on the desired application of directed evolution (clinical, industrial, scientific, etc.), our theoretical analysis stands on its own as a first-of-its kind approach for addressing one of the central questions of applied evolutionary theory.
+The interoperability of Computational duality makes it particularly suitable for the monitoring and course-correction of evolutionary processes, given the multicules corresponding to an intercellular compartment offer a ready readout for the state of the system provided there are adequately accurate inference methods for translating back and forth with experimental data.
+Cell sorting and whole-cell mass spectrometry likewise offer a means of reading out the state of intracellular multicules at least below the resolution level of organelles.
 We expect such inference methods to be very feasible.